algolia/instantsearch/packages/react-instantsearch-hooks/README.md

   </a>
 </p>

+> Note: `react-instantsearch-hooks` exports renderless components and hooks which can be used for both web and React Native.
+If you are using React in a web project, we recommend using the package `react-instantsearch-hooks-web` instead, as it includes complete components that render to the DOM.

 ## Installation

 React InstantSearch Hooks is available on the npm registry.
 It relies on [`algoliasearch`](https://github.com/algolia/algoliasearch-client-javascript) to communicate with Algolia APIs.